cvdlab-alumni/433043/final_project/Readme.md

 The direcotry assets/fornituresModels contains the Obj/mtl model of each appartment's fornitures.

-The directory assets/movies contains the video in obv format for the Tv's animation
+The directory assets/movies contains the video in obv format for  Tv's animation

-The directory assets/sounds contains the mp3 files for the audio's animations.
+The directory assets/sounds contains the mp3 files for  audio's animations.

 The directory assets/textures/General contains the texture's project.
-Most are in the format 128x128 to be lighter on the project.
+Most are in  format 128x128 to be lighter on the project.

 ---------------------------------------
 ####Project's Animation: